Different Types of Kimonos for Men You Need to Know About

 There Are Differences Between Male & Female Kimonos

 Men also wear kimonos.
-However, kimono men styles tend to be more subtle with lesser prints and patterns.
+However, kimono men’s styles tend to be more subtle, with fewer prints and patterns.
 Women’s kimonos are usually more vibrant and include bright colors like red, purple, orange, and yellow.

 Male kimonos are characterized by neutral or subtle colors like black, brown, blue, and grey.
 Men’s obis tend to be more thin and plain, while women’s obis are thicker.